Have Questions? We Have Answers!

 In the past decade, not including the new turf field, which will be used by a small portion of our residents, only approximately 3% of the town’s capital has been invested in open space.
 This Rail Trail investment is an open space investment for all residents and all neighborhoods.

 Who is going to pay for maintaining the Rail Trail?

 Maintenance costs for the Rail Trail will not be borne by the Town of Swampscott.
 Consistent with how it has been successfully done in communities throughout Massachusetts, local volunteers will help maintain the Rail Trail.
-The Town will be working with the now forming Friends of the Swampscott Rail Trail nonprofit organization who will act as stewards of the park space – paying for and coordinating trail maintenance.
+The Town will be working with the volunteer organization Friends of the Swampscott Rail Trail who will act as stewards of the park space – paying for and coordinating trail maintenance.
 In addition, local businesses have already pledged in-kind donations for landscaping and beautification of the trail.

 Based on information from trails around the country, the Rails to Trails Conservancy estimates the yearly maintenance of an unpaved two-mile trail like ours to be $2,000 per year.

 How will the Rail Trail affect community safety?